 Today AIMC continues to develop its programs and professional affiliations.
-In January 2017 we launched a new MSOM that improved the curriculum and streamlined the program so that it could be completed in 10 terms, or a little over 3 years.
-We have also developed a First Professional Doctorate degree that will be launched in Fall 2018.
+In 2017 we launched a new Master’s curriculum that improved and streamlined the program so that it could be completed in 10 terms, or a little over 3 years.
+We have recently developed a First Professional Doctorate degree that launched in 2019.

 “AIMC Berkeley prides itself on our accomplished faculty, our inclusive student community, and our integrated approach to medicine.”

-Our Master of Science in Oriental Medicine degree program comprises the primary academic focus of AIMC Berkeley.
-Our faculty, curriculum, and clinical instruction promote the education and training of compassionate, successful, well-rounded practitioners, and our learner-centered, competency-based educational philosophy fosters life-long learning and personal improvement.
+AIMC offers the Master of Traditional Asian Medicine and the Doctor of Acupuncture and Integrative Medicine degree programs.
+These programs comprise the primary academic focus of AIMC Berkeley.
+Our faculty, curriculum, and clinical instruction promote the education and training of compassionate, successful, well-rounded practitioners; and our learner-centered, competency-based educational philosophy fosters lifelong learning and personal

-The goal of AIMC Berkeley’s Master of Science in Oriental Medicine (MSOM) program is to educate students to become knowledgeable, skilled, and professional practitioners of acupuncture and Oriental medicine.
-Upon completion of the MSOM program, graduates of AIMC Berkeley will be able to:
+The mission of AIMC Berkeley’s Master of Traditional Asian Medicine (MSTAM) and Doctor of Acupuncture and Integrative Medicine (DAIM) programs are to educate students to become knowledgeable, skilled, and professional practitioners of acupuncture and Integrative medicine.
+Upon completion of the MSTAM program, graduates of AIMC Berkeley will be able to:

-Accordingly, AIMC Berkeley advocates for continuing education after graduation and licensure.
-We provide a variety of certificate programs and CEU courses, as well as classes, seminars, and workshops for professionals, students, and community members interested in enhancing their understanding of Oriental Medicine and the art of healing.
+AIMC Berkeley advocates for continuing education after graduation and licensure.
+We provide a variety of certificate programs and CEU courses, as well as classes, seminars, and workshops for professionals, students, and community members interested in enhancing their understanding of East Asian Medicine and the art of healing.

-AIMC Berkeley-trained practitioners are successful because they attain MSOM degrees, pass state and national certification exams with high first-time pass rates, and gain licensure.
-Furthermore, AIMC Berkeley-trained practitioners enjoy success because they graduate from AIMC Berkeley skilled, confident, and compassionate healers who truly love what they’re doing with their lives, are happy serving in their communities, and are dedicated to making a difference in the world – one patient at a time.
+AIMC Berkeley-trained practitioners are successful because they attain MAc. and DAc. degrees, pass state and national certification exams with high first-time pass rates, and gain licensure.
+Furthermore, AIMC Berkeley-trained practitioners enjoy success because they graduate as skilled, confident, and compassionate healers who truly love what they’re doing with their lives, are happy serving in their communities, and are dedicated to making a difference in the world – one patient at a time.